As more and more people turn to the healthier, plant based lifestyle, they will naturally start to feel fitter and healthier than ever.

 - Seeds – especially hemp and pumpkin seeds

-As you start to incorporate more and more raw foods into your diet you will in effect be giving your whole system a cleanse.
-The fiber in raw fruits and vegetables will literally drag all the rubbish and toxins out of your colon ready to be excreted out of the body.
+As you start to incorporate more and more raw foods into your diet, you will in effect be giving your whole system a cleanse.
+The fibre in raw fruits and vegetables will literally drag all the rubbish and toxins out of your colon ready to be excreted out of the body.

-Keeping the body in a good state of detoxification will lower your chances of not only toxic overload, but may also help to guard against some diseases such as degenerative disease, heart disease, and obesity.
+Keeping the body in a good state of detoxification will lower your chances of toxic overload.
+It may also help to guard against some diseases such as degenerative disease, heart disease and obesity.

-Try to add these top detoxification foods to your diet as much as possible to really boost this process, they are especially needed when you’re just starting out on your raw food diet.
+Try to add these top detoxification foods to your diet as much as possible to really boost this process.
+These foods are especially needed when you’re just starting out on your raw food diet.

 Green Superfood Powders

-Green foods are something that you should be eating in abundance every day, no matter what kind of eating plan you are on.
-These foods are just rammed with fiber and life giving nutrients for energy production, and are absolutely VITAL to vital to a healthy lifestyle.
+Green foods are something that you should be eating in abundance every day no matter what kind of eating plan you are on.
+These foods are just crammed with fibre and life giving nutrients.
+All of which are used for energy production, and are absolutely VITAL to vital to a healthy lifestyle.

 Sometimes it’s hard to get enough green foods into your diet, therefore you may find juicing an easy way to do this.
-OR for even more ease you could simply take a quality green superfood shot of the dried powder as I do.
-I find it just makes me feel energised and gives my skin a boost, even alongside an already healthy diet.
+OR, for even more ease you could simply take a quality, green superfood shot of the dried powder to give you energy and your skin a boost, even alongside an already healthy diet.

 3. STRONGER IMMUNITY